Electricity production

 The beginning of the bands corresponding to fuel or entitlements under the horizontal axis is due to the negative value of the CDS.
 The values in grey represent the forecast for 2024.

-• The CSS (Clean Spark Spread), the equivalent of the CDS for gas-fired power plants, was PLN 56.4/MWh this month.
-In September 2023, it was about 59.3 PLN/MWh higher (then 115.7 PLN/MWh).
-According to the current forecast, the CSS in 2024 will average 86.7 PLN/MWh, accounting for 16.3% of the weighted average wholesale price of delivered electricity.
+- The CSS (Clean Spark Spread), the equivalent of the CDS for gas-fired power plants, was 11.9 PLN/MWh this month.
+In January 2024, it was around 75.4 PLN/MWh higher (then 87.3 PLN/MWh).

 The graph shows the Clean Spark Spread calculated based on: historical contracts (BASE, PEAK, OFFPEAK) weighted by the share of deliveries in a given month (POLPX Commodity Forward Market), spot market contracts (POLPX Day-Ahead Market), natural gas prices (POLPX Commodity Forward Market) and CO2 emission allowance prices (EEX primary market).